When Conservative Treatments Don’t Work

 Unless you have a serious injury that can’t be resolved conservatively, an invasive solution shouldn’t be your first option.

-Dr. Evan Merrill and Dr. Amanda Kamery understand that most foot and ankle conditions can be significantly improved, or even resolved, using non-invasive measures.
+Dr. Evan Merrill understands that most foot and ankle conditions can be significantly improved, or even resolved, using non-invasive measures.

 Shoe changes, orthotics, medications, physical therapy, and even some external procedures have been used very successfully to treat a wide variety of foot and ankle conditions.
 Only if the pain persists after the conservative options have been exhausted do you consider surgery.

 Medicine is not an exact or formulaic science; success depends on the physician making the most informed and accurate choices for treatment.
-Drs.
-Merrill and Kamery will need an in-depth look at your foot, so they will most likely request diagnostic images.
-They use them to identify what needs to be corrected and how to best approach it.
+Dr. Merrill will need an in-depth look at your foot, so he will most likely request diagnostic images.
+He uses them to identify what needs to be corrected and how to best approach it.

 After that, you will be presented with your options: which procedures are available to you, how they are performed, what the risks may be, and which is most likely to succeed.
 Together, you choose what will be best for your body and your unique needs.